Skip to main content

 Β

-3. In the New Event modal that appears, add the following details:
+3. In the New Event modal that appears, add the following details (these will also appear on the Details tab):

 • Title (255 character limit)